 WordPress.com is the other version of this software used for the same purpose.
 It comes with a managed hosting service and is for someone who finds this as a benefit because of the reduced hassle as they would not have to hunt for a hosting platform or manage their own server.

 The WordPress.com service has a free version which is enough for basic uses, but there are paid services as well if you would like to upgrade your site with features such as e-commerce and better security.

 WordPress.com also offers detailed statistics about how many people visit your website daily, weekly or monthly so that you can understand what is clicking with your audience and what is not.

 WordPress.com is perfect for people who are just starting out or do not know their way around tech as one need not worry about hosting, managing servers, security or upgrades.
-WordPress Does it all for you. is The platform is built for WordPress beginners, with a simple yet powerful interface you can use to design your blog in minutes.
+It Does it all for you. is The platform is built for it’s beginners, with a simple yet powerful interface you can use to design your blog in minutes.

 It has tiered plans with different prices.
 Different tiers have different features.
 Different available options and their monthly rates are:

-WordPress.com users rely on WordPress for all technical support and hosting-related issues, which is not the case with WordPress.org, where you have complete authority over your website and can hire a WordPress developer to help manage it if you are unable to do so.
+WordPress.com users rely on it for all technical support and hosting-related issues, which is not the case with WordPress.org, where you have complete authority over your website and can hire a developer to help manage it if you are unable to do so.

 WordPress.com flashes ads on your site which are visible to the audience, but you do not get the money.

 WordPress.org vs. wordpress.com: Which one should you use?